-The Corporation has prepared its financial statements in accordance with accounting principles generally accepted in the United States of America.
-The Corporation has prepared corporation-wide financial statements titled "Statement of Net Assets (Deficit)" and "Statement of Activities" as well as the required supplementary information titled "Management's Discussion and Analysis" which precedes the financial statements.
+The Corporation has prepared corporation-wide financial statements titled "Statement of Net Position (Deficit)" and "Statement of Changes in Net Position" as well as the required supplementary information titled "Management's Discussion and Analysis" which precedes the financial statements.
 The Corporation also prepares the fund financial statements, which are the "Governmental Fund Balance Sheet," and "Statements of Revenues, Expenditures and Changes in Fund Balance."
 The basic financial statements include both the corporation-wide and the fund financial statements.